phpbb/documentation/development/extensions/tutorial_testing.rst

 .. note::

-    As you could see, the time for the test execution went up from a few hundred milliseconds to a few seconds.
-This is, because database tests set up the database and populate it, which just takes time.
+    As you can see, the time for the test execution went up from a few hundred milliseconds to a few seconds.
+This is because database tests set up the database and populate it, which just takes time.

-    Therefor it is recommended to only use database tests, when you really need the database.
+    Therefor it is recommended to only use database tests when you really need the database.
 It is better to split your test file into a database-test and a non-database one, to keep the run time short.